Chemex Filters in Canada (Paper, Metal, Reusable)

 Paper filters are the easiest to clean up.
 Grab them, toss them in the compost bin, and done.
 You don’t even need to dispose of the grounds separately.
 Metal Chemex filters are only slightly more complex.
 Knock the coffee grounds into the compost, and then rinse the filter.
 They are also dishwasher safe for the occasional more thorough cleaning.
 Cloth filters, however, are a bit of an ordeal.
 You must thoroughly rinse them to remove all the coffee, and then they should be stored either in cold water or in the freezer.

-When choosing the best Chemex filters, it’s not about which is objectively the best; it’s about how you want to enjoy your coffee.
+When choosing the best coffee filters for Chemex, it’s not about which is objectively the best; it’s about how you want to enjoy your coffee.
 The best option is the one that balances the style of coffee you enjoy with your budget and environmental concerns.

 Of course, our top pick has to be the Classic Chemex Filter.
 It may not be the most budget-friendly option, but it’s the only one that produces the type of crisp, clean coffee that has made Chemex coffee makers brewing icons worldwide.

 Yes, you can reuse a paper Chemex filter, a nice perk of the extra thick paper.
 Indeed, the company doesn’t recommend this as it eats into their profits.
 But if you give it a good rinse after brewing and then let it dry, you can get two to three uses from a single filter.

 The best coffee for Chemex is the one that tastes best to you.
 Chemex is known for producing a clean cup that highlights bright acidity and subtle flavours.
 For this reason, many people enjoy lighter roasts brewed in a Chemex because it reveals the complexity of their taste profile.